 While reducing or stopping alcohol consumption may alleviate addictive tendencies, there is a strong probability that traces of alcohol will remain, posing risk for future relapse.
 To reduce those risks, an alcohol detox will help to remove the influence of alcohol from the body, soon followed by the mind.

 If you’re experiencing alcohol withdrawal, where significant withdrawal symptoms showcase themselves after consumption, there is a strong likelihood that you’re addicted to alcohol.
 Here is where your body and mind will depend on alcohol, where a tolerance has built up, resulting in alcohol cravings.
-Alcohol detox will be your first port of call via a reputable rehab clinic, helping to protect your physical and psychological health.
+Alcohol detox will be your first port of call via a reputable alcohol rehab clinic, helping to protect your physical and psychological health.

 If you’re already living with an addiction diagnosis, hoping to recover, it is also likely that an alcohol detox will be recommended for you, as your first treatment option.
 If you’re struggling with an alcohol problem, it’s time to experience the benefits of alcohol detox, following the below timeline.